Key Points

 How does my dog get diagnosed with whipworms?

-Whipworms in dogs are diagnosed with routine fecal tests.
-A stool sample will be examined under a microscope for whipworm eggs as well as whipworm antigen (a protein on the surface of a whipworm parasite) to identify a positive infection.
+Whipworms in dogs are diagnosed with routine fecal testing.
+A veterinarian will examine your dog’s stool sample under a microscope for whipworm eggs as well as whipworm antigen (a protein marker found on the surface of whipworm parasites) to identify a positive infection.

 How do I treat whipworms in my dog?

-Fortunately, whipworms in dogs are easily treated.
-Whipworms in dogs are treated with a broad spectrum antiparasitic called panacur (fenbendazole).
+Fortunately, your veterinarian can easily treat whipworms in dogs.
+Whipworms are treated with a broad-spectrum anti-parasitic called Panacur (fenbendazole).
 Speak with your veterinarian regarding the proper dosing protocol to treat whipworms.
 Your veterinarian will run a follow-up fecal test after deworming to ensure the parasites are gone.

 How do I prevent my dog from becoming infected with whipworms?

-Ensuring your pet’s surroundings are clean and free of contamination is one step in preventing a whipworm infection.
+Ensuring your pet’s surroundings are clean and free of contamination is the first step in preventing a whipworm infection.

-I always encourage dog owners to have puppies routinely examined at the 6-to-8 and 10-to-12 week age ranges.
+I always encourage dog owners to have puppies routinely examined at the 6-8 and 10-12 week marks to clear out any intestinal parasites, including whipworms.

 4. Tapeworms